 When you work on the SWOT analysis, particularly the internal factors that you can control, it is important that you are honest about the situation you and your business are in.
 This is not a time to be modest about your strengths or defensive about your weaknesses.
 Don’t overestimate opportunities and underestimate threats.
 Make it specific and keep it REAL.

 Using Your SWOT Analysis to Grow Your Business

 Once you have gone through and taken the time to create your own SWOT Analysis, it is now time to use the information you learned to grow your business.
 Build on your strengths.
 Correct your weaknesses.
 Take advantage of opportunities.
 Do your best to avoid—or come up with a plan to minimize the negative results of—threats.

 Doing all of these things may be easier said than done.
 It may take you a while to correct a weakness or even build on a strength.
 That’s ok (at least most of the time—sometimes it might be imperative that you move quickly, usually when a weakness or threat begins to emerge).
 Come up with specific goals based on what you learned in the analysis that will help your business.
 In the meantime, keep doing what you do best—giving massages, cutting hair, painting faces, styling nails—and then you can use the information you gathered with the SWOT Analysis to take your business to a whole new level.

-Beauty and Bodywork Insurance offers massage therapy insurance for only $96 a year and the application can be filled out online in ten minutes or less.
+Beauty and Bodywork Insurance offers massage therapy insurance for only $9.99/month or $96 a year and the application can be filled out online in ten minutes or less.